elijahdaniel/Sprint-Challenge--User-Interface/README.md

 5. Explain why git is valuable to a team of developers.

 With Git, you have the power to return back to a previous state if you somehow messup, or lose the code you are working on.
-On a team, git allows centralized workflow.
+On a team, git allows certalized workflow.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.